heading

 Measuring the mass of atoms

 How would you go about measuring the mass of individual atoms?
-The problem is atoms are so small and their masses will be expressed in numbers that are not easy to visualise or relate to in any way, it would be impossible to relate the masses of atoms to any everyday objects in any meaningful way.
+The problem is atoms are so small and their masses will be expressed in numbers that are not easy to visualise or relate to in any way, it would be difficult to relate the masses of atoms to any everyday object in any meaningful way.
 So rather having to deal with these very small and awkward numbers chemists use a relative scale when discussing the masses of atoms.

 A relative scale is simply a measuring scale where the masses of atoms are compared with each other.
 Chemists picked the element carbon; and in particular one isotope of carbon; the carbon-12 isotope and assigned it a mass of exactly 12 units.
-So on this scale 1 unit is 1/12 the mass of an atom of carbon-12.
+So on this scale 1 mass unit is 1/12 the mass of an atom of carbon-12.
 There is nothing uniquely special or different about the element carbon to explain why it is used as the standard against which the masses of other elements are compared; indeed in the past chemists have used hydrogen and oxygen atoms as the standard against which the masses of other elements are compared.

 However 1961 the isotope of carbon; 12C; was picked as the standard from which the masses of all other atoms would be compared.
 On the carbon-12 scale the 12C isotope is given an atomic mass of exactly 12 units.